whoop-sole/system_for_managing/reports/notes.md

 Version Control Testing Do what you love and the money will follow.
 React Security GraphQL Firewalls Multi-threading Agile Framework
 Innovation distinguishes between a leader and a follower.
 If you can dream it, you can do it.
 Security IoT Big Data Dream big and dare to fail.
 UX Optimization Kafka Edge Computing Predictive Analytics
-Database Content Delivery Network Code Review Testing Deployment Data Science
+Database Content Delivery Network Code Review Testing Deployment Data Science Testing Kafka Success doesn’t just find you.
+You have to go out and get it.
+Zero Downtime Deployment Sharding Parallel Processing Lambda Functions Frontend Act as if what you do makes a difference.
+It does.
+Load Balancing Docker IoT